 - Programmable: Terra’s goals are firmly rooted in code-based progress.
 Using this network, programmers can create smart contracts in Rust, Go, or AssemblyScript.
-You may also utilize the network’s oracles to extend the capabilities of your Dapp via oracles which can help you send data from blockchain.
+You may also utilize the network’s oracles to extend the capabilities of your DApp via oracles, which can help you send data from the blockchain.

 - Simple hierarchy: This system was designed from the bottom up to replace the complex value chain of additional payments.
 With Terra’s single blockchain layer, payment gateways, credit cards, and banks may be reduced or eliminated.

 Ripple (XRP) started in 2004 when Ryan Fugger, a Canadian programmer, created RipplePay, a secure payment network used to send money to a global community.

 Six years later, the fintech company ‘Ripple’ came into the picture.
 Developers Jed McCaleb, David Schwartz, and Arthur Britto created a public blockchain to counter the disadvantages of cross-border remittance and high fees in traditional banking.

 Ripple’s token XRP deploys a fragmented traditional banking system with a pre-determined protocol, aiding in low-cost payments that can be made instantly.

 It is also worth noting that no new XRP tokens can be mined since the organization has already released 100 billion XRP tokens, out of which 20 billion tokens are allocated to the founders.
 Some advantages of this currency are: